-RadioDJ is a free studio automation program for use by any DJ or radio station anywhere in the world.
+RadioDJ is a radio studio automation program made for use by any budding or professional DJ and any radio station anywhere in the world.

-It can also be used as a home entertainment system for music.
-(Which is what we currently use it for)
+Another great use of RadioDJ is as a home entertainment system for music, which is what we currently use it for.

 Is RadioDJ really free?